 In the event of a data disaster, such as an unexpected AutoCAD crash, you can recover data from autosaved .sv$ files.
 To do this, locate the autosave file, change the .sv$ file extension to .dwg, and open it in AutoCAD.
 This file will hold all drawing data up until the most recent autosave.

-If AutoCAD reports error when opening the renamed autosave file, then that means the autosave file is also corrupt or damaged due to the data disaster.
+If AutoCAD displays an error upon opening the renamed file, it indicates that the autosave file has also been corrupt or damaged as a result of the data disaster.

-AutoCAD has a built-in “Recover” command that can be used to recover the corrupt or damaged autosave file, as follows:
+AutoCAD has a built-in “Recover” feature to recover corrupt or damaged autosave files:

-- Select menu File > Drawing Utilities > Recover
+- Navigate to File > Drawing Utilities > Recover.

-- In the Select File dialog box (a standard file selection dialog box), enter the corrupt or damaged drawing file name or select the file.
+- In the Select File dialog box, select the corrupt file.

-- The recovery results are displayed in the text window.
+- The recovery results will be shown in the text window.

-- If the file can be recovered, it will also be opened in the main window.
+- If recovery is successful, the file will also open in the main window.